andli/pymkm/README.md

 # pymkm
-Python wrapper for the cardmarket.com API.
+Python wrapper for the cardmarket.com API (version 1.1).

 ## how?
 Copy config_template.yml to config.yml and fill in your API keys.